ibm-cloud-docs/openwhisk/openwhisk_apigateway.md

   "payload": "Hello world OpenWhisk"
   }
   ```
-  The web action `hello` was invoked, returning back a JSON object including the parameter `name` sent via query parameter.
+  The web action `hello` is invoked, which returns back a JSON object that includes the parameter `name` sent via query parameter.
 You can pass parameters to the action via simple query parameters, or via the request body.
-Web actions allow you to invoke an action in a public way without the OpenWhisk authorization API key.
+Web actions can invoke an action in a public way without the OpenWhisk authorization API key.

 ### Full control over the HTTP response

   The `--response-type` flag controls the target URL of the web action to be proxied by the API Gateway.
-Using `--response-type json` as above returns the full result of the action in JSON format and automatically sets the Content-Type header to `application/json` which enables you to easily get started.
+Using `--response-type json` returns the full result of the action in JSON format, and automatically sets the Content-Type header to `application/json`.

-  Once you get started you want to have full control over the HTTP response properties like `statusCode`, `headers` and return different content types in the `body`.
-You can do this by using `--response-type http`, this will configure the target URL of the web action with the `http` extension.
+  Once you get started, you want to have full control over the HTTP response properties like `statusCode`, `headers`, and return different content types in the `body`.
+The flag `--response-type http` makes this possible by configuring the target URL of the web action with the `http` extension.

-  You can choose to change the code of the action to comply with the return of web actions with `http` extension or include the action in a sequence passing its result to a new action that transforms the result to be properly formatted for an HTTP response.
+  You can choose to change the code of the action to comply with the return of web actions with the `http` extension, or include the action in a sequence to pass its result to a new action.
+The new action can then transform the result to be properly formatted for an HTTP response.
 You can read more about response types and web actions extensions in the [Web Actions](webactions.md) documentation.

-  Change the code for the `hello.js` returning the JSON properties `body`, `statusCode` and `headers`
+  Change the code for the `hello.js` returning the JSON properties `body`, `statusCode`, and `headers`
   ```javascript
   function main({name:name='Serverless API'}) {
       return {